dedis/doc/cosi/cosi.md

 ### Commitment

-Upon the receipt of an announcement message, each non-leader participant SHOULD validate the statement S syntactically and semantically.
+Upon the receipt of an announcement message, each non-leader participant SHOULD validate the statement S syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the participant MUST abort the protocol.

 Each participant i then generates a random secret r_i by hashing 32 bytes of